grain-lang/grain-lang.org/src/constructs/bindings.md

 `let` and `let rec` both create **immutable** bindings, which means they cannot be reassigned to new values once declared.

-The `let mut` statement can be used to create **mutable** bindings, which means the those names can be reassigned to new values.
+The `let mut` statement can be used to create **mutable** bindings, which means that those names can be reassigned to new values.

 ## Syntax